robjpar/pmc/S20-App_04-Website/deployment_steps_no_database.md

 4. Commit the changes with `git commit -m "first commit"`.
 Make sure `"first commit"` is inside quotes.
 5. Using the terminal, log in to Heroku with `heroku login`.
 6. Enter your Heroku email address and password.
 7. If not already done, create a new Heroku app with `heroku create my-app-name`.
-(Run `heroku apps` to list all already created apps.)
+(Run `heroku apps` to list all already created apps.
+Run `heroku info` to display info about currently selected app.)
 8. Before pushing the changes to Heroku, tell Heroku the name of the app you want to use with `heroku git:remote --app my-app-name`.
 9. Push the changes to Heroku with `git push heroku master`.
 10. That should do it.
 Go ahead and open your app with `heroku open`.